cbobak671/intro-to-markdown-lab/sandwichREADME.md

 ```

 ## 3. Mayo or Mustard - which condiment are you?
 Don't forget the glue that binds it all together -- the condiment!
 Are you a mayo or mustard (or something else) person?
 There's no wrong answer.
-Just be sure you use enought to keep all the goodness from step 2 above in place!
+Just be sure you use enough to keep all the goodness from step 2 above in place!

 ## 4. Construct the perfect sandwich
 Now that you have chosen your bread, your fillings, and your condiment(s), let's bring your vision to life!
 Follow these *suggested* steps: